 - Can I Change a Trust Once It is Funded?

-Reasons Why You Need to Update Your Estate Plan
+Reasons Why You Need to Revise Your Estate Plan

 As discussed above, certain big life events (BLEs) should trigger a review of your estate plan.
 Some of the most common BLEs for revising an estate plan include: